zeha/zeha.at-site/_posts/2021-04-09-bruteforce-debian-insight.markdown

 As a package maintainer you are supposed to know if your package is a key package.

 But how do you get to know this?
 By checking the list!
-Which can change each day.
+Which can change every day.

 ## Follow the rules